 When it comes to German food in Brooklyn, it cant get more authentic than Schnitzel Haus on 5th Avenue.
 Establishment 2007, the family-run restaurant serves delights that are handcrafted using fresh, seasonal ingredients and traditional recipes.
 The place features a cozy dining area which accommodates large families and makes for a wonderful relaxed meal, while the outdoor patio arrangement is a nice spot to hang out during friendlier weathers.
 Preparations such as beef goulash, grilled bratwurst and spaetzle, to name a few coming in portions that are meant to be shared.
 These delightful German meals can be coupled with their extensive beer list that features excellent tap brews and bottled ones from Germany and Belgium.
 Live music events happen every weekend while Thursdays, on the other hand, witness awesome karaoke performances from the patrons.
 Check the website for more on their events.

-With a whooping 60 beers on tap, the Greenwood Park is essentially a beer garden that is housed in a former mechanic shop and gas station.
-Located in the Park Slope neighborhood of Brooklyn, this latest watering hole is crammed with locals throughout the evening.
-Hip crowd and rustic ambiance make up for a great atmosphere to hang out on weekends.
+With a whooping 60 beers on tap, Greenwood Park is a large beer garden that is housed in a former mechanic shop and gas station.
+Located in the Park Slope neighborhood of Brooklyn, this watering hole is crammed with locals throughout the evening.
+A Hip crowd and rustic ambiance make for a great atmosphere to hang out on weekends.
 Family-friendly till 7p, this bar also has a great service and food menu.
-Drop by to taste their eclectic beer range and pub bites like eggplant Parmesan panini, chicken wings, french fries and cheese burger.
+Drop by to taste their eclectic beer selection and pub bites.

 Buttermilk Bar is a favorite dive bar frequented by the locals who love swarming the place after work or on a weekend.
 Honest and unpretentious, extremely laid-back and friendly, are the few words that come to mind when you think of this place.
 With a funky retro styled decor, drinks that are unbelievably cheap and strong, a jukebox, some cool arcade games; this place is surely a hit.
 The lighting is dim and the space is illuminated by a number of candles which add a glow on the tastefully exposed brick walls.
 The bar also hosts events and has become a hub of the music scene with a few nights dedicated to live music, performances and the like.